Best vintage shops in Malaga

 Muelle Uno, 11am to 7pm (later in the summer)

-Something of a vintage paradise, this monthly market (first Friday evening of the month) specialises in retro items and is the place to head for if you’re looking for a particular piece or after an unusual item.
+Something of a vintage paradise, this monthly market (first Friday evening of the month, except January, July, August, September and December) specialises in retro items and is the place to head for if you’re looking for a particular piece or after an unusual item.
 Several stalls sell clothes and accessories such as bags and jewellery, while others specialise in classic items like vinyl’s, telephones and even Playmobile figures.

 La Térmica Cultural Centre 7pm to midnight